ialbert/genescape-central/README.md

 1. It first reads genes from an **Input List**
 1. Then extracts the **Annotations** associated with the input genes
-1. Finally it builds and visualizes the functional subtree tree based on these Annotations.
+1. Finally, it builds and visualizes the functional subtree tree based on these Annotations.

 **Note**: Even short lists of genes (under ten genes) can create large trees.
 Filter by minimum coverage (how many genes share the function) or functional patterns (functions that match a pattern).

-GeneScape will try to find a reasonable coverage coverage threshold when that threshold is not explicitly specified.
+GeneScape will try to find a reasonable coverage threshold when that threshold is not explicitly specified.

 ### Node Labeling

-The labels in the graph carry additional information on the number of genes in the input that carry that function and an indicator for the specificity of the function in the organism.
+The labels in the graph carry additional information on the number of genes in the input that carry that function and are an indicator of the specificity of the function in the organism.
 For example, the label:

 ```
       GO:0004866